-- Seek to enthuse pupils and staff about art and design and to promote high achievement; - Advise and support staff in the planning, delivery and assessment of art and design; - Offer specialist advice and knowledge for pupils with special needs and more able pupils; - Monitor and evaluate the standards of children's work and the quality of teaching in art and design throughout the school; - Undertake lesson observations of art and design teaching across the school; - Keep up to date with current developments by attending courses and disseminate this information to staff through inset and informal conferencing; - Purchase, organise and maintain teaching resources and manage a delegated budget. - Advise the Headteacher of any action required (e.g. resources, standards) - Keep the Headteacher and Governors informed of strengths and weaknesses in the subject, indicating areas for further improvement;
+- Seek to enthuse pupils and staff about art and design and to promote high achievement; - Advise and support staff in the planning, delivery and assessment of art and design; - Offer specialist advice and knowledge for special needs and more able pupils; - Monitor and evaluate the standards of children's work and the quality of teaching in art and design throughout the school; - Undertake lesson observations of art and design teaching across the school; - Keep up to date with current developments by attending courses and disseminate this information to staff through inset and informal conferencing; - Purchase, organise and maintain teaching resources and manage a delegated budget. - Advise the Headteacher of any action required (e.g. resources, standards) and keep them informed of strengths and weaknesses in the subject, indicating areas for further improvement;